influxdata/telegraf/plugins/inputs/elasticsearch/README.md

   ## Timeout for HTTP requests to the elastic search server(s)
   http_timeout = "5s"

+  ## When local is true (the default), the node will read only its own stats.
-  ## set local to false when you want to read the indices stats from all nodes
+  ## Set local to false when you want to read the node stats from all nodes
-  ## within the cluster
+  ## of the cluster.
   local = true

-  ## set cluster_health to true when you want to also obtain cluster health stats
+  ## Set cluster_health to true when you want to also obtain cluster health stats
-  #   cluster_health = false
+  cluster_health = false

-  ## Set cluster_stats to true when you want to obtain cluster stats from the Master node.
+  ## Set cluster_stats to true when you want to obtain cluster stats from the
-  ## Currently only implemented when local=true
+  ## Master node.
+This is recommended for use only when local = true
-  #   cluster_stats = false
+  cluster_stats = false

   ## Optional SSL Config
   # ssl_ca = "/etc/telegraf/ca.pem"